Mitchell Trubisky: 2018 season

-In a victory over the Minnesota Vikings during Week 11, Trubisky threw a touchdown and two interceptions for 165 yards, but suffered a shoulder injury delivered by Vikings' safety Harrison Smith on a late hit, which caused him to miss the Bears' next two games.
+In a victory over the Vikings during Week 11, Trubisky threw a touchdown and two interceptions for 165 yards, but suffered a shoulder injury delivered by Vikings' safety Harrison Smith on a late hit, which caused him to miss the Bears' next two games.
 Trubisky made his return in Week 14 against the Los Angeles Rams and threw for 110 yards, one touchdown, and three interceptions.
 His touchdown pass was a two-yard pass to offensive lineman Bradley Sowell.
 Despite his struggles, the Bears defense made four interceptions off Rams quarterback Jared Goff and won by a score of 15–6.
-In Week 15, Trubisky threw for 235 yards and two touchdowns in a 24–17 win over the Green Bay Packers.
+In Week 15, Trubisky threw for 235 yards and two touchdowns in a 24–17 win over the Packers.
 The win also clinched the NFC North division for the Bears for the first time since 2010.

 In December, Trubisky was named an alternate to the 2019 Pro Bowl.
-During the Week 16 win over the San Francisco 49ers, Trubisky completed 25 of 29 passes for 246 yards and a touchdown for a completion percentage of 86.2, the highest by a Bears quarterback with at least 20 passes since 1950.
+During the Week 16 win over the 49ers, Trubisky completed 25 of 29 passes for 246 yards and a touchdown for a completion percentage of 86.2, the highest by a Bears quarterback with at least 20 passes since 1950.
 He also became the sixth quarterback in Bears history to record 3,000 passing yards in a season.
-After 163 yards in the season finale victory over the Minnesota Vikings, he ended the regular season with 3,223 passing yards, 24 touchdowns, and 12 interceptions; he also rushed for 421 yards (fifth among quarterbacks) and three touchdowns.
+After 163 yards in the season finale victory over the Vikings, he ended the regular season with 3,223 passing yards, 24 touchdowns, and 12 interceptions; he also rushed for 421 yards (fifth among quarterbacks) and three touchdowns.
 He tied the team record for most 300-passing-yard games in a season with four, while also setting a franchise-high of games with a passer rating higher than 120 as he had four.

-He received an overall grade of 63.6 from Pro Football Focus in 2018, which ranked as the 33rd highest grade among all qualifying quarterbacks.
+He received an overall grade of 63.6 from PFF in 2018, which ranked as the 33rd highest grade among all qualifying quarterbacks.

-In the Wild Card Round against the Philadelphia Eagles, Trubisky rebounded from nearly throwing two interceptions in the second quarter to completing 13 of 20 passes for 198 yards and a touchdown to Robinson in the second half.
+In the Wild Card Round against the Eagles, Trubisky rebounded from nearly throwing two interceptions in the second quarter to completing 13 of 20 passes for 198 yards and a touchdown to Robinson in the second half.
 On the Bears' final drive of the game, with 48 seconds remaining and his team trailing 16–15, Trubisky led a 33-yard drive that featured a 25-yard pass to Robinson.
 However, Cody Parkey's potential 43-yard game-winning field goal failed – off the post and then crossbar – and resulted in a Chicago defeat.
 Trubisky ended his playoff debut having completed 26 of 43 passes for 303 yards, one touchdown, and a passer rating of 89.6; the yards and completions set franchise postseason records, while Trubisky became the youngest Bears quarterback to throw a touchdown pass in the playoffs since Doug Flutie in 1986.

-On January 21, 2019, he was officially declared a Pro Bowl participant in place of the Super Bowl-bound Jared Goff.
+Following the season, Trubisky was named an alternate to the 2019 Pro Bowl.
 He became the first Bears quarterback since Jim McMahon in 1986 to be named to the Pro Bowl.